needle-di/core/docs/getting-started.md

 ```
 As you can see, Needle DI uses default parameter values for constructor injection.

-The `@injectable` decorator eliminates the need to manually register services.
+The `@injectable` decorator eliminates the need to register services manually.
 To construct the `BarService`, you have
 to create a dependency injection container, and use the `container.get()` method:

 ```typescript